John took a two year leave from the plumbing apprenticeship he would never return to. It was time to pursue his singing career. Darryl Sambell

-On February 2nd, 1981, the Little River Band, who were having some in-house problems held a meeting, which resulted in them agreeing that
+On February 2nd, 1981, the Little River Band, were having some in-house problems and held a meeting, which resulted in them agreeing that

 they wanted John Farnham as their new lead singer.
 John was approached by Glenn and accepted.

-November 1982 In U.S. top ten with LRB single The Other Guy
+November 1982 the LRB single The Other Guy was in the U.S.top ten.

 1984/1985 John sings title and soundtracks songs for American films Fletch, The Sluggers Wife, Rad, Savage